GerHobbelt/owemdjee/README.md

 - **sioyek** [📁](./sioyek) [🌐](https://github.com/GerHobbelt/sioyek) -- a PDF viewer with a focus on textbooks and research papers.
 - **smhasher** [📁](./smhasher) [🌐](https://github.com/GerHobbelt/smhasher) -- benchmark and collection of fast hash functions for symbol tables or hash tables.
 - **snap** [📁](./snap) [🌐](https://github.com/GerHobbelt/snap) -- Stanford Network Analysis Platform (SNAP) is a general purpose, high performance system for analysis and manipulation of large networks.
 SNAP scales to massive graphs with hundreds of millions of nodes and billions of edges.
+- **snappy** [📁](./snappy) [🌐](https://github.com/GerHobbelt/snappy) -- an up-to-date fork of google/snappy, a fast compressor/decompressor.
 - **snmalloc** [📁](./snmalloc) [🌐](https://github.com/GerHobbelt/snmalloc) -- a high-performance allocator.
 - **snowball** [📁](./snowball) [🌐](https://github.com/GerHobbelt/snowball) -- SnowBell stemming compiler (code generator)
 - **sparsehash** [📁](./sparsehash) [🌐](https://github.com/GerHobbelt/sparsehash) -- fast hash algorithms
 - **spdlog** [📁](./spdlog) [🌐](https://github.com/GerHobbelt/spdlog) -- very fast, header-only/compiled, C++ logging library.
 - **spdlog_setup** [📁](./spdlog_setup) [🌐](https://github.com/GerHobbelt/spdlog_setup) -- file-based setup library for convenience in initializing spdlog.
 - **splitmerge** [📁](./splitmerge) [🌐](https://github.com/GerHobbelt/splitmerge) -- simple binary file splitter and (re)merger tool.
+- **spookyhash** [📁](./spookyhash) [🌐](https://github.com/GerHobbelt/spookyhash) -- a very fast non cryptographic hash function, [designed by Bob Jenkins](http://burtleburtle.net/bob/hash/spooky.html).
+It produces well-distributed 128-bit hash values for byte arrays of any length.
+It can produce 64-bit and 32-bit hash values too, at the same speed.
 - **spy-build-sysinfo** [📁](./spy-build-sysinfo) [🌐](https://github.com/GerHobbelt/spy) -- build system info
 - **sqlcipher** [📁](./sqlcipher) [🌐](https://github.com/GerHobbelt/sqlcipher) -- SQLCipher is a standalone fork of the [SQLite](https://www.sqlite.org/) database library that adds 256 bit AES encryption of database files and other security features.
 - **sqlean** [📁](./sqlean) [🌐](https://github.com/GerHobbelt/sqlean) -- The ultimate set of SQLite extensions: SQLite has few functions compared to other database management systems.
 SQLite authors see this as a feature rather than a problem, because SQLite has an extension mechanism in place.
 There are a lot of SQLite extensions out there, but they are incomplete, inconsistent and scattered across the internet. sqlean brings them together, neatly packaged into domain modules, documented, tested, and built for Linux, Windows and macOS.